 Beach weddings tend to be the most casual of all weddings.
 We’re not saying you can throw on a pair of jeans (because you absolutely can’t!), but there’s no need to go super formal.
 Choose a gorgeous maxi dress to suit the occasion.
 Something light and flowy that’s made of a beautiful material will be ideal.
 The maxi’s length is fitting in well with the beach feel, it will also be comfortable to walk in and have less chance of blowing up.

 A beach wedding definitely does not call for heels so stick to a gorgeous pair of sandals for a look that is chic and sensible.
 You can even try an embellished pair if you want to dress them up a little!
 When it comes to hair, keep it simple with loose waves or tied up in a simple pony.
 Makeup, on the other hand, should be polished and clean.
 Just because beach weddings are a bit more casual doesn’t mean that you don’t need to do your makeup.
-Try a bronzed complexion with simple eye makeup and a coloured matte lipstick for a look that is sophisticated but not overdone.
+Try a bronzed complexion with simple eye makeup and a colored matte lipstick for a look that is sophisticated but not overdone.

 Classic/Traditional Summer Wedding Dresses for Guests

 Unlike outdoor weddings, a classic wedding will feature an indoor location with a solid floor and is definitely the occasion for some appropriate stilettos.
-Don’t go too blingy on the footwear, this is a wedding, not a nightclub, stick to your classic pumps or sandal heels in neutrals such as black or nude.
+Don’t go too blingy on the footwear; this is a wedding, not a nightclub.
+Stick to your classic pumps or sandal heels in neutrals such as black or nude.
 Finish your look with your most stylish updo.
 Doing so will add an extra dose of glamour to your look for the special occasion.

 What to Wear to a Summer Wedding

 - Follow the dress code: Following a wedding’s dress code is essential to dressing appropriately for the occasion.
 Found on the invitation, the dress code will decree what style and length of dress you should wear.
-For example, cocktail attire calls for a party dress that finishes above the knee while black tie occasions are suited to floor-length gowns.
+For example, cocktail attire calls for a party dress that finishes above the knee while black-tie occasions are suited to floor-length gowns.

 - Adhere to the theme: One surefire way to look out of place at a wedding is to ignore the theme of the day.
-A lot of time and effort go into planning a wedding, so make sure you respect the event by adhering to its style.
+A lot of time and effort goes into planning a wedding, so make sure you respect the event by adhering to its style.
 Whether it’s a cute country wedding or a breezy beach affair, dress with the day in mind, and you’ll always look great.

 - Make it appropriate: Remember always to dress appropriately for both the occasion and the season.
 As summer weddings go hand-in-hand with hot weather, guests can often get away with dressing a little more casually than they would at other times of the year.
-Choose light, flowing, fabrics and styles in lengths appropriate to the dress code.
+Choose light, flowing fabrics and styles in lengths appropriate to the dress code.

 - Remember to have fun with it: You’re dressing for a celebration, not a job interview, so have a little fun with your outfit choice.
-Now’s the time to wear those colours or prints that you’ve been dying to wear.
+Now’s the time to wear those colors or prints that you’ve been dying to wear.
 Weddings are about happiness and love, so make sure you feel happy in what you’re wearing and love how you look.

 - Finish it off with polish: Once you’ve found the perfect outfit be sure to finish it off with polish.
 Having your hair and makeup done to perfection will complete your overall look and make you feel great.
-Don’t forget about your accessories either!
+Don’t forget about your accessories, either!
 Plan your shoes and bag ahead of time to avoid stress on the day.